coldbox-modules/cffractal/README.md

 Perhaps you always want your data nested under a `data` key for consistency.
 Maybe you want to separate the `results` as an array of ids from the `resultsMap` which is the data keyed by the id.
 You might want a `metadata` key always present for any additional information, like pagination, that doesn't fit inside the normal data keys.
 Whatever the shape, you can design a serializer that can produce it.

-A serialzier needs two methods:
+A serializer needs four methods:

 > ##### `data`